 3. More competition, lower prices?

-Two of the core stated goals of the FCA’s new policies is to support competition and to lower prices for consumers.
+Two of the core stated goals of the FCA’s new policies are to support competition and to lower prices for consumers.
 These new policies can be expected to have some impact but as the regulatory bar continues to rise smaller players in the space may find it harder to fulfil these burdens, which will ultimately reduce competition.

 If you are looking to make claims about competitor pricing or bank pricing, our benchmark International Money Transfer Index can help.
 It’s been licensed by the sector for a number of years and now tracks bank and non-bank pricing.
 Get in touch to find out more.